TomThorpe/UIScrollSlidingPages/README.md

 Demo
 ---
 The included source is an XCode project which you can open to see a demo.
+You can refer to this demos for reference of how to use the library if anything is unclear :-)

-All the work is done in `TTViewController.m`.
-The `viewDidLoad` method contains some of the options properties that have been commented out to mean the demo is using the defaults.
+The control is instantiated in `TTViewController.m`'s `viewDidLoad` method.
+There are then some of the options properties that have been commented out to mean the demo is using the defaults.
 Try uncommenting them and playing around.

-You can refer to these demos for reference of how to use the library if anything is unclear :-)
+Finally, the app sets the dataSource property for the instance to `self`, then adds the view as a subView to the current view.

+`TTViewController` also implements `TTSlidingPagesDataSource`.
+It returns 7 for the number of pages.
+For the headers, on page 0 it returns an image, on the remaining pages it returns text.
+For the page contents it returns instances of `TabOneViewController` and `TabTwoViewController`, which could be any UIViewController.

+Incidentally, `TabOneViewController` and `TabTwoViewController` are actually instances of one of my other libraries, `UITableViewZoomController` which can be found here [https://github.com/TomThorpe/UITableViewZoomController](https://github.com/TomThorpe/UITableViewZoomController)

 Limitation
 ---